 - Ability to project a positive image with community

 - Organization skills with attention to detail.

-This position requires a full-time, six-month commitment.
+This position requires a full-time commitment.
 Working hours are typically 40+ hours a week, 9 am to 5 pm Saturdays-Wednesdays.
 This is a full-time, unpaid internship.
 Housing is provided.
-If a student, one might be able to earn college credit.
+We are unable to provide positive references for interns who fail to complete their contract.

 About Turtle Island’s SPAWN program: